framesurge/perseus/docs/next/en-US/reference/updating.md

 4. Delete `.perseus.old/` when you're done.
 5. Confirm everything works with `perseus serve`.

-This may seem arduous, but v0.3.0 includes notable updates to the innards in `.perseus/`, and it's typically simpler to re-apply your own changes to the new system than it is to apply Perseus' updates to your existing directory (though you could do this if you really wanted).
+This may seem arduous, but v0.3.4 includes extreme restructuring of the innards in `.perseus/`, and it's typically simpler to re-apply your own changes to the new system than it is to apply Perseus' updates to your existing directory (though you could do this if you really wanted).